 - Don't under-fertilize.
 Tomatoes are heavy feeders, and potting soil, unless it is pre-fertilized, doesn't provide all the nutrients tomatoes need.

 - Use good watering practices.
 Don't let your tomato plants dry out; keep the soil moist, not wet.

 - Lay mulch on the soil around tomatoes.
 This can help retain moisture in the soil, allowing for a steadier growth rate that makes blossom end rot less likely to occur.

 - Use a calcium spray solution.
-Although of limited value, commercial calcium spray products applied directly to the plants two or three times a week when the blossoms first appear may supply tomatoes with the calcium they need.
+Commercial calcium spray products applied directly to the plants two or three times a week when the blossoms first appear may supply tomatoes with the calcium they need.
 However, this effectiveness of this treatment is limited.

 Adding Calcium to the Soil

 Although calcium deficiency in soil is rare, it does sometimes occur.
 Adding crushed eggshells, limestone, or calcium carbonate to the soil is worth trying if blossom end rot persists after other methods have failed.
-Additional calcium won't hurt your plants, and in some cases may reduce the occurrence of blossom end rot.
+Additional calcium won't hurt your plants and in some cases may reduce the occurrence of blossom end rot.

 Problems in an Earth Box

 Blossom end rot sometimes occurs even in tomatoes grown in the popular Earthboxes, which have very consistent supplies of water and just the right amount of fertilizer and dolomite.
 Normally, this should provide all the calcium the plants need, but in an Earthbox, the blossom end rot is probably caused by unusually rapid growth—the plant can't take in enough calcium quickly enough.
 For those who experience blossom end rot in an Earthbox, mix 1/4 cup of lime with one gallon of water, and pour it into the reservoir.
-Only do this once—it should fix the problem.
+Do this only once—it should fix the problem.